pins/tutorials/Exercise1/README.md

 ```

 You can look at previous messages to determine why this occurred.
-One possibility is that ONOS is running in your network and pushing a different version of p4info to the switch. **_The database can only be set up once before you configure the routes._** If ONOS is running on a server connected to the switch, kill the docker container for ONOS.
+One possibility is that ONOS is running in your network and pushing a different version of p4info to the switch. **_The P4 pipeline can only be pushed once before you configure the routes._** If ONOS is running on a server connected to the switch, kill the docker container for ONOS.
 Regardless of the cause of a critical state, we recommend that you reboot your switches.

 The `pmon` and `snmp` processes will log numerous errors unless configured with NMS.
 To eliminate those errors, use the following command.